 Don’t kid yourself that you can cut corners.
 You need the right art materials if you are going to draw realistically, in the way that you envisage.

-Drawing is the cheapest artform out there.
+Drawing is the cheapest art form out there.
 There is no excuse.
 Don’t buy some cheap Chinese crap just to save a dollar or two.
-Buy the best from well-known brands.
-What I will say is, don’t buy too much stuff.
+Buy the best art supplies from well-known brands.
+That said, don’t buy too much stuff.

 Beginners tend to buy everything they could possibly need.
-All you need is the right pencils, paper, and kneadable eraser.
+All you need are the right pencils, paper, and a kneadable eraser.